Luke 12:49-50 “in a snailshell”

 Thursday of the Twenty-Ninth Week in Ordinary Time

-©️2021 by Gloria M. Chang
+©️2021 Gloria M. Chang

 I have come to set the earth on fire, and how I wish it were already blazing!
 There is a baptism with which I must be baptized, and how great is my anguish until it is accomplished!
+Do you think that I have come to establish peace on the earth?
+No, I tell you, but rather division.
+From now on a household of five will be divided, three against two and two against three; a father will be divided against his son and a son against his father, a mother against her daughter and a daughter against her mother, a mother-in-law against her daughter-in-law and a daughter-in-law against her mother-in-law.”

-Luke 12:49-50
+Luke 12:49-53

-Fire of the Holy Spirit
+Baptism of Fire and the Holy Spirit

-Fire refines gold and silver to perfection (Zechariah 13:9; Revelation 3:18).
 The earthen treasures of the Creator, rusted by sin and corruption, await the conflagration of the Spirit of God.

 …fire symbolizes the transforming energy of the Holy Spirit’s actions… Jesus will say of the Spirit: “I came to cast fire upon the earth; and would that it were already kindled!”
 In the form of tongues “as of fire,” the Holy Spirit rests on the disciples on the morning of Pentecost and fills them with himself.